GoogleCloudPlatform/community/tutorials/zero-to-lamp-deploy-with-chef/index.md

               --member='serviceAccount:chef-workstation@$PROJECT_NAME.iam.gserviceaccount.com' \
               --role='roles/iam.serviceAccountKeyAdmin'

-1. Use gcloud cli to create new Compute Engine instance with the service account you just created and ssh to it.
+1. Use gcloud to create a new Compute Engine instance with the service account you just created and ssh to it.

         # local-machine
         gcloud compute instances create chef-workstation \